grow-assistant/sales-assistant/docs/templates/private_course/fb_manager_initial_outreach_2.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf’s platform has expanded into a full-club concierge—covering poolside F&B, on-course deliveries, and seamless to-go orders.
-By centralizing these services, we help clubs reduce bottlenecks, boost efficiency, and keep golfers moving.

-One of our recent partners, Pinetree Country Club, saw a 40% decrease in average order times.
-Let’s schedule a short call to explore how Swoop could enhance [ClubName]’s operations.
-What does your availability look like next week?
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables members to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service golf experience platform, covering everything from on-course requests to halfway house orders and clubhouse dining.

+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

+Swoop will enhance your members’ experience and preserve the exclusivity they value.
+Let’s chat about how this might work for [ClubName]?